juleswhite/mobilecloud-15/ex/VideoUploadClient/README.md

 	b) Change the constant SERVER_URL in vandy/mooc/utils/Constants.java in the client app:

 			SERVER_URL = "http://XXX.XXX.XXX.XXX:8080"; (where XXX.XXX.XXX.XXX is your IPV4 address.);

-	c) There should be no problem with Recording videos in real Android device.

-	d) To get the Video from Gallery, store the Video in Internal Storage.

 2)  To test the app on an Android Emulator:

     a) No need to change the Server code of Assignment 2.
 The code to getDataUrl of a Video should be this: